Deeniquia Dodds ("Dee Dee")Age 22

 Mic reports that Dodd was also involved with Casa Ruby, a D.C.–area LGBTQ advocacy organization.
 In statement to Mic, founder Ruby Coronado said, "Deeniquia was part of the Casa Ruby family, and she is gone, but not forgotten.
 Her death will not be in vain."

 Four men were charged in connection with Dee Dee's murder.
 Shareem Hall, 27, and his brother, Cyheme Hall, 25, accepted a plea bargain and pled guilty to second degree murder before the start of the trial in 2019.
 On 30th September 2021 Jolonta Little, 30, and Monte T. Johnson, 25, then pled guilty to voluntary manslaughter.
 Hall told the jury that it was Johnson who fatally shot Dodds in the neck at point black range after she grabbed the barrel of his handgun as Johnson and Hall attempted to rob her.
+In December 2021 Little and Johnson were sentenced to 8 years in prison.

 Two of the four D.C. men who were charged with first-degree murder while armed for the July 4, 2016, shooting death of transgender woman Deeniquia “Dee Dee” Dodds on a Northeast Washington street pleaded guilty on Sept.
 30 to a charge of voluntary manslaughter as part of a plea bargain deal offered by prosecutors.